 - Norwex towels really do work like they say they will.

 - Taking a shower with a spider above you is possible without a panic attack.
 You just can never look away.
 Not even if you have soap in your eye.

 - Ticks find the dark spots on a yellow lab to hide.
 Miss Damsel’s new name is “tick lips”.

 - Traveling and living every moment of every day with your true best friend, is the most amazing life one could ever have.

-- Humanity and kindness is far from lost in this country.
-Both in the RV community and the amazing local people we’ve opened up and talked to, we have been blessed to make new friends and share smiles, handshakes and great conversations.
+- Humanity and kindness are far from lost in this country.
+Both in the RV community and the amazing local people we’ve opened up and talked to, we have been blessed to make new friends and share smiles, handshakes, and great conversations.

 “For what it’s worth, it’s never too late, or in my case, too early to be whoever you want to be.
 You can change or stay the same, there are no rules to this thing.
 I hope that you feel things that you have never felt before.
 I hope that you meet people with a different point of view.
 I hope that you live a life that you are proud of.
 If you find that you are not, I hope you have the courage to start all over again.”Eric Roth

 There is so much more ahead of us, and we are excited!
 Come follow along on our journey!
 Here are a few more blog posts we think you’ll love!